 The City of Bellevue is a member of ICLEI - Local Governments for Sustainability and has been annually measuring greenhouse gas emissions since 2011.
 Greenhouse gas emissions from municipal operations has decreased by 14 percent.
 The largest source of emissions is from city-owned buildings, accounting for 39 percent of total emissions while the municipal fleet accounted for 26 percent of total emissions.
 The city launched a website to host an Environmental Performance Dashboard to publicly share annual greenhouse gas emissions data for each focus area.
+Strategies and actions for reducing municipal operations greenhouse gas emissions are primarily driven by actions in the following Energy and Mobility sections, to reduce energy use in buildings and increase the use of clean energy in city buildings and clean fuels for city vehicles.

-- Launched the Environmental Stewardship Initiative in 2006. - Established the Resource Conservation Manager position in 2009. - Joined ICLEI Local Governments for Sustainability and annually monitoring of greenhouse gas emissions for the community and municipal operations since 2011. - Upgraded all streetlights, traffic signals, and major city facilities (City Hall, Bellevue Service Center, Crossroads Community Center, etc.) with LED lamps. - Adopted Resolution 9186 to benchmark energy in city-owned buildings. - Committed to purchasing 70 percent of energy for city-owned buildings from a dedicated solar and wind farm for a 20-year term resulting in cost savings by 2021, through PSE's Green Direct program - Adopted an Environmentally Preferable Purchasing Policy in 2013. - Installed 28 electric vehicle charging stations at public and city-owned facilities. - Updated Bellevue's Best Management Practices and Design Standards manual in 2020. - Adopted a 5-year vehicle replacement plan for fleet vehicles to encourage adoption of fuel-efficient technology, and maximize return on investment for city vehicles. - Integrated 127 fuel-efficient vehicles into the municipal fleet (i.e. 119 hybrid, 3 plug-in hybrids, and 4 electric vehicles). - Fueled fleet vehicles using 67 percent biodiesel with 52 percent is locally sourced. - Installed new heat recovery chiller at City Hall, reducing natural gas use by more than 47,000 therms annually; nearly a 90% reduction.
+- Launched the Environmental Stewardship Initiative in 2006. - Established the Resource Conservation Manager position in 2009. - Joined ICLEI Local Governments for Sustainability and annually monitoring of greenhouse gas emissions for the community and municipal operations since 2011. - Upgraded all streetlights, traffic signals, and major city facilities (City Hall, Bellevue Service Center, Crossroads Community Center, etc.) with LED lamps. - Adopted Resolution 9186 to benchmark energy in cityowned buildings. - Committed to purchasing 70 percent of energy for cityowned buildings from a dedicated solar and wind farm for a 20-year term resulting in cost savings by 2021, through PSE's Green Direct program - Adopted an Environmentally Preferable Purchasing Policy in 2013. - Installed 28 electric vehicle charging stations at public and city-owned facilities. - Updated Bellevue's Best Management Practices and Design Standards manual in 2020. - Adopted a 5-year vehicle replacement plan for fleet vehicles to encourage adoption of fuel-efficient technology, and maximize return on investment for city vehicles. - Integrated 127 fuel-efficient vehicles into the municipal fleet (i.e. 119 hybrid, 3 plug-in hybrids, and 4 electric vehicles).

+- Fueled fleet vehicles using 67 percent biodiesel with 52 percent is locally sourced. - Installed new heat recovery chiller at City Hall, reducing natural gas use by more than 47,000 therms annually; nearly a 90% reduction.